monolithas/.github/profile/README.md

 # Monolith Automation Solutions

 These are the repositories of Monolith Automation Solutions.
 We're a veteran owned small business providing software design, consulting and development services to companies in or around Huntsville and Madison, Alabama.
 We create reliable, high performance, heavily tested and documented software that can be transferred easily to in house developers for extension or maintenance.

-Visit us online at [monolith.solutions](https://monolith.solutions) or send us an email at contact@monolith.solutions.